-Engage our participating Edible-Alpha® LIVE! interviewees, presenting businesses and the stakeholders that are supporting them.
+This event offered additional engagement with our participating Edible-Alpha® Live! interviewees, presenting businesses, and the stakeholders that support them.

 Participate in interviews with path-breaking innovators in food and agriculture.